philanri/weather-icons/README.md

 ## Usage

-Flat Arduino SVG Icon Kit is a collection of carefully crafted SVG files for makers.
+Flat Animated Weather SVG Icon Kit is a collection of carefully crafted SVG files.
 You can use these SVG files in many ways for your websites/projects/works.

 For example: